sigmie/sigmie.com/docs/v0/index.md

 The process of adding Documents to an Index is known as **Indexing**.

 ## Analysis
-The truth is that the Index doesn’t store the **Documents** in the exact form that we indexed them.
+The truth is that the Index doesn't store the **Documents** in the exact form that we indexed them.
 All Documents in an Index are **Analyzed** according to the Index settings.

 This process is known as **Analysis**.
-Let’s delve deeper.
+Let's delve deeper.

 ### What is Analysis?